Skip advert

 Advertisement - Article continues below

 There’s also a digital instrument cluster that comes as standard, plus a steering wheel with copper detailing and a carbon fibre-effect centre.
-The dashboard does enough to lift it above a standard SEAT, and it feels both premium and sporty.
+The interior has enough classy touches to lift it above a standard SEAT – especially in V2, VZ2, and VZ3 forms which get a leather-covered dashboard.
 Look down, and you’ll see a lot of familiar switchgear and the stubby gearlever out of the latest Volkswagen Golf, but overall the interior still feels quite special.
-Some cheaper plastics lower down that don’t quite cut the mustard in a £40,000 car, but not half as many as you’d find in the Volkswagen T-Roc R.
+You’ll still find some cheaper plastics lower down that don’t quite cut the mustard in a £40,000 car, but there aren’t half as many scratchy surfaces as you’d find in the Volkswagen T-Roc R.

 Advertisement - Article continues below